um-grex/grex-docs/content/english/software/cern-vmfs.md

 #tags: ["Configuration"]
 ---

-## Cern VMFS on Grex
+## CC CernVMFS on Grex
 ---

 [CVMFS or CernVM](https://cernvm.cern.ch/portal/filesystem) stands for CernVM File System.
 It provides a scalable, reliable and low-maintenance software distribution service.
 It was developed to assist High Energy Physics (HEP) collaborations to deploy software on the worldwide-distributed computing infrastructure used to run data processing applications.

 Presently, we use CernVMFS (CVMFS) to provide the Alliance's (or Compute Canada's) software stack.
+Through the Alliance CVMVS servers, several other publically available CVMFS software repositories are available.
+The examples are a Singularity/Apptainer repository from [OpenScienceGrid](https://opensciencegrid.org/ "OpenScienceGrid"), and a Genomics software colection (GenPipes/MUGQIC) from [C3G](https://computationalgenomics.ca/).
-We plan to add more publically available CVMFS software repositories such as the one from [OpenScienceGrid](https://opensciencegrid.org/ "OpenScienceGrid"), in the near future.
-Note that we can only "pull" software from these repositories.
-To actually add or change software, datasets, ... etc., the respective organizations controlling CVMFS repositories should be contacted directly.
+Note that we can only "pull" the software from these repositories.
+To actually add or change software, datasets, etc., or receive support, the respective organizations controlling these CVMFS repositories should be contacted directly.

 Access to the CVMFS should be transparent to the Grex users: no action is needed other than loading a software module or setting a path.

-Grex does not have a local CVMFS stratum server.
+Grex does not have a local CVMFS "stratum" (that is, a replica server).
 All we do is to cache the software items as they get requested.
-Thus, there can be a delay associated with pulling a software item from **Stratum 1 (Replica Server)** for the first time.
+Thus, there can be a delay associated with pulling a software item for the first time, from the Alliance's Stratum 1 (Replica Servers) located at the National HPC sites.
 It usually does not matter for serial programs but parallel codes, that rely on simultaneous process spawning across many nodes, might cause timeout errors.
-Thus, it is probably a good idea to first access the codes in a small interactive job to warm up the Grex's local CVMFS cache.
+Thus, it could be useful to first access the codes in a small interactive job to warm up Grex's local CVMFS cache.

 ## The Alliance's software stack
 ---